-Artist Mark Carder has a wonderful YouTube channel with great videos (these videos are listed in a more structured order on his website DrawMixPaint.com).
-Mark employs different tools with which he is able to achieve accuracy in his measurements – if it’s the measurement of lengths and distances or the measurement of color.
+Artist Mark Carder (see his website) has a wonderful YouTube channel with great videos (these videos are listed in a more structured order on his website DrawMixPaint.com).
+Mark employs different tools with which he is able to achieve accuracy in his measurements.
+If it’s the measurement of lengths and distances or the measurement of color.

 The first tool is a proportional divider with which he is able to draw bigger or smaller than the actual visual image that he sees depending on how he adjusts the proportional divider.